What is a Fern and Fern Varieties

 Special care

 Both varieties of this species have similar needs.
 These ferns will do best when located in a warm spot with plenty of bright, indirect light, typically requiring a bit more light than other types of ferns.
-Blue Star Ferns are non toxic to pets!
+Blue Star Ferns are non-toxic to pets!

 Bird’s Nest Ferns

 Bird’s Nest Fern is the common name given to two main species: Asplenium nidus and Asplenium antiquum.
 These ferns are named for their nest-like structure, with beautiful leathery leaves growing in a rosette formation.
 Depending on the variety, leaves can be flat, branched, or curly.
 A. nidus tends to be the more common species of Bird’s Nest fern, with varieties like ‘Avis’ having more rounded leaves and growing a bit larger.
-A. antiquum is more often called a Japanese Bird’s Nest Fern, with varieties like ‘Victoria’ and ‘Crissie’.
+Asplenium antiquum is more often called a Japanese Bird’s Nest Fern, with varieties like ‘Victoria’ and ‘Crissie’.

 Special Care